SCCM High Availability Redundancy DR Options ConfigMgr. In this post, I just wanted to provide some reference posts.

 3. What is the best high availability solution?

 That’s a loaded question.
 What’s best depends on your specific environment, budget, and business requirements.
-Again, I encourage you to go read the documentation on this.
-A couple things that have changed from ConfigMgr 2007 are as follows:
+Again, I encourage you to read the documentation on this.
+A couple of things that have changed from ConfigMgr 2007 are as follows:

 - We no longer support NLB for management points.
 Instead, we allow you to simply deploy multiple MP’s and we will automatically load-balance for you.

 - We now allow you to install multiple SMS Provider roles per site (must be installed on separate servers).